Structs

 - Any Rust numeric type:

-, etc. - The
+f32,usize, etc. - The

-type. - The unit
+booltype. - The unit

-type. - A range (
+()type. - A range (

-) type. - Any exported struct type.
+Range) type. - Any exported struct type.

 Note that, in contrast to functions, you cannot expose a structure field with a

-type like Option<usize>
+type like Option<usize>.

 To bypass this limitation, you can prevent public field exposure using the

-annotation and expose the struct field value using
+#[export(exclude)] annotation and expose the struct field value using

 corresponding getters and setters.